pheobeayo/errorHandlingContract/README.md

 # FunctionsAndErrorsProject

-This Solidity implements the require(), assert() and revert() statements..
+This Solidity implements the require(), assert() and revert() statements.

 ## Description

 This program is a simple contract written in Solidity.
-The contract has 3 function that returns that implements the require(), assert() and revert() statements.
+The contract has 2 functions that implement the require(), assert() and revert() statements.

 ## Getting Started